Compensation for Victims of Female Genital Mutilation FGM

 FGM is carried out for cultural reasons, to ensure virginity before marriage.
 It may involve the removal of all or part of the clitoris, the labia and narrowing the vagina opening.
 The procedure is often carried out by women and without the girl being anaesthetised.
 It is painful, both at the time of surgery and after, with the girl being left with a small opening, making urination and sexual intercourse painful.
 Although treatment is available to address some FGM’s procedures, the physical and psychological effects are unlikely to heal completely.

-If you are a victim of FGM, you could be entitled to compensation.
+If you are a victim of FGM or female cutting, you could be entitled to compensation.
 The compensation could help provide the financial support for:

 FGM in the UK and the Legislation